OdracirJC/.configs/README.md

-# WM_configs
+# .configs
-Some configurations for my WM and GUI
+This repository hosts some of my config files.